Micrurus spixii WAGLER, 1824

 Morphological and biochemical evidence for the separation of Micruroides and Micrurus was presented by SLOWINSKI (1995).
 See also Silva et al. 2016: 54.

-Synonymy mainly after PETERS & OREJAS-MIRANDA 1970 and HARVEY et al. 2003 (who listed martiusi as synonym of spixii).
+Synonymy mainly after PETERS & OREJAS-MIRANDA 1970 and HARVEY et al. 2003.
+HARVEY et al. 2003 considered spixii and obscurus as separate species.
+However, Campbell & Lamar 2004 rejected the differences between the populations as insufficient to be different species and treated spixii and obscurus as synonyms.
 Kaiser et al. 2013 rejected the (sub-) generic names Binghamus Hoser 2012, Hoserelapidea Hoser 2012, Hoserelapidea Hoser 2012, Troianous Hoser 2012 invalid and rejected their use instead of Micrurus.
 Harvey et al. 2003 synonymized M. s. martiusii with M. spixii based on wide overlap of meristic and morphometric characters, which was confirmed by Nascimento et al. 2019.

-Subspecies: Micrurus spixii obscurus (JAN 1872) has been elevated to full species status.
+Subspecies: Micrurus spixii obscurus (JAN 1872) has been elevated to full species status (but see Synonymy).
 Micrurus spixii princeps (BOULENGER 1905) is now considered as a synonym of M. obscurus.

 Mimicry: this species is mimiced by Simophis rhinostoma.